-- The Committee on Economic, Social and Cultural Rights (CESCR) monitors the implementation of the International Covenant on Economic, Social and Cultural Rights.
-It is also competent to receive and examine individual communications if the State has ratified the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights.
+- The Committee on Economic, Social and Cultural Rights (CESCR) monitors the implementation of the International Covenant on Economic, Social and Cultural Rights (1966).
+It is also competent to receive and examine individual communications if the state has ratified the Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (2008).

-- The Committee on the Rights of the Child (CRC) monitors the implementation of the Convention on the Rights of the Child.
-It is also competent to consider individual complaints if the State has ratified the Optional Protocol to the Convention on the Rights of the Child.
+- The Committee on the Rights of the Child (CRC) monitors the implementation of the Convention on the Rights of the Child (1989).
+It is also competent to consider individual complaints if the state has ratified the Optional Protocol to the Convention on the Rights of the Child on a communications procedure (2011).
 This procedure entered into force on 14 April 2014.

-- The Committee on the Elimination of Discrimination against Women (CEDAW) monitors the implementation of the Convention on the Elimination of All Forms of Discrimination against Women.
-It is also competent to receive individual complaints and to initiate inquiries into situation of grave or systematic violations of women's rights.
+- The Committee on the Elimination of Discrimination against Women (CEDAW) monitors the implementation of the Convention on the Elimination of All Forms of Discrimination against Women (1979).
+It is also competent to receive individual complaints and to initiate inquiries into situations of grave or systematic violations of women's rights.

-- The Committee on the Elimination of Racial Discrimination (CERD) monitors the implementation of the International Convention on the Elimination of All Forms of Racial Discrimination.
-It is also competent to examine inter-State complaints and individual complaints.
+- The Committee on the Elimination of Racial Discrimination (CERD) monitors the implementation of the International Convention on the Elimination of All Forms of Racial Discrimination (1965).
+It is also competent to examine inter-state complaints and individual complaints.

-- The Committee on the Rights of Persons with Disabilities (CRPD) monitors the implementation of the Convention of the Rights of Persons with Disabilities.
+- The Committee on the Rights of Persons with Disabilities (CRPD) monitors the implementation of the Convention on the Rights of Persons with Disabilities (2006).
 It is also competent to receive individual complaints.

-- The Committee on Migrant Workers (CMW) monitors the implementation of the Convention on the Protection of the Rights of All Migrant Workers and Members of their Families.
+- The Committee on Migrant Workers (CMW) monitors the implementation of the Convention on the Protection of the Rights of All Migrant Workers and Members of their Families (1990).
 It is also competent to examine individual complaints.
-However, this procedure is not yet into force as the threshold of 10 States’ declarations accepting it has not yet been met.
+However, this procedure is not yet into force as the threshold of 10 states’ declarations accepting it has not yet been met.

-- The Human Right Committee (HRC) monitors the implementation of the International Covenant on Civil and Political Rights.
+- The Human Right Committee (HRC) monitors the implementation of the International Covenant on Civil and Political Rights (1966).
 It is also competent to examine individual complaints.